Fibromyalgia is a chronic connective tissue disorder. Common symptoms include widespread pain, fatigue and weakness.

 A physician will collect a history of symptoms from the patient and by perform a physical exam to demonstrate tender points on the body.
 If patient has experienced pain for at least three months and has at least 11-18 locations that are abnormally tender, the doctor will diagnose.
 If the patient has a history that is similar but is tender in non-fibromyalgia areas or has less than 11 tender spots, the patient is diagnosed with Myofascial Pain Syndrome.
 Treatments for the two conditions are very similar.

+In general, fibromyalgia treatments consist of both medication and self-care.
+The emphasis is on minimizing symptoms and improving general health.
+No one treatment works for all symptoms.
 Since fibromyalgia can cause both physical and emotional discomfort, treatment must address both to be successful.
 Physical, exercise or aquatic therapy can help build muscle and help with stress management.
 The doctor may recommend that the patient undergo trigger point injections, use a TENS unit or consider alternative therapies such as cognitive behavioral therapy, yoga, acupuncture and massage therapy.
 Drug therapies by themselves tend to have mixed outcomes, but the use of a non-steroidal anti-inflammatory (NSAID), muscle relaxant or acetaminophen can be beneficial when combined with other types of treatments.